jaredly/hindley/Roadmap.md

+Stack showing

+I think the bones are there?
+need to show (1) (2) (3) etc. in the code pane on the left...
+...and want to have a beat where you show the unify thing before it's applied.

+- [ ] have a text description of where the `unify` is coming from

+##

 iffff valueNull, what if I just make a variable for it?

 - [x] instead of tracking a /return/, just have a `return` in scope.